 In that moment, Sean felt his life-path taking an irrevocable turn.
 He had always been attracted her—right from their first meeting in the Pub a year ago.
 He had always known that she was the brains behind ADR.
 Her handling of the Billy case had been brilliant—she even managed to get the Senator to pay for Sean’s hospitalization!
 Her poise under pressure was astounding, and she was always a few steps ahead of everyone else on the team.
 Sean finally managed to gather his wits enough to be able to form a coherent sentence:

 “Since the position of Mr. Robinson is open, Mary, I’d like to apply for the job.”

-“Let’s conduct an in-depth interview at my place,” she said, before kissing him again, “Welcome home, your things are already there.”
+“Let’s conduct an in-depth interview at my place,” Mary said.
+After kissing him again, she whispered: “Welcome home, your things are already there.”